cvvergara/pgrouting/doc/src/pgRouting-concepts.rst

    :start-after: -- contract1
    :end-before: -- contract2

-That information is correct, for example, when the dead end is on the limit of the imported graph.
+The dead end information is correct, for example, when the dead end is on the limit of the imported graph.

+Visually node :math:`4`, indicated as dead end on the query, looks to be of degree :math:`3` as is an end point 3 edges.

 .. image:: images/Fig1-originalData.png
    :scale: 20%

-Visually node :math:`4` looks to be as start/ending of 3 edges, but it is not.

-Is that correct?
+.. rubric:: Is node :math:`4` a dead end or not?

+The answer to that question will depend on the application.

 * Is there such a small curb: